Introduction –

 Paris ATC was extremely active in its eastern section, with many arrivals from Europe, the Far East, and Asia.
 It was quite spectacular to be vectored underneath big aircraft as they descended through our level ahead and above us.
 Paris ATC was quite informative about this, and fortunately, we had no wake turbulence.

 Unfortunately, our ETA changed because we were vectored more track miles to the right of our flight plan route before being given a very long direct to Dover VOR (DVR).
 This was a useful shortcut because the flight plan path wandered before we arrived in the UK.
-Not only were their arrivals in Paris but there were also a number of arrivals in Lille ahead of us.
+Not only were their arrivals in Paris but there were also several arrivals in Lille ahead of us.

 It’s no surprise that GA aircraft on low airways are directed around the main part of Paris.